boshrakh95/CogPSGFormer/README.md

-# yasa_proj
+# CogPSGFormer
-cognitive prediction based on STAGES dataset
+cognitive prediction based on the STAGES dataset